-- n) When a Linesman signals a delayed offside and the defending player shoots the puck over the glass and out of play, the face-off shall be conducted outside of the defending zone face-off dot in the neutral zone. - o) When a Linesman signals a delayed offside and the original shot deflects off a defending player out of play, the face-off shall take place at the nearest face- off dot in the zone from where the puck was shot. - p) When the defending team is about to be penalized in the defending zone and the Linesman has a delayed offside signaled against the attacking team on the same play, the ensuing face-off shall be conducted at one of the end zone face-off dots of the defending team. - q) An intentional offside is one which is made for the purpose of securing a stoppage of play regardless of the reason, whether either team is shorthanded.
-If in the opinion of the Linesman, an intentional offside play has been made, or a player of the offending team deliberately touches the puck during a delayed offside, the puck shall be faced off at the end face-off dot in the defending zone of the offending team for an intentional offside.

-If, in the judgment of the Linesman, the attacking player or players are trying to exit the attacking zone and are near the blue line at the time the puck is shot in the zone, the play will not be deemed to be an intentional offside.
+- n) When a Linesman signals a delayed offside and the defending player shoots the puck over the glass and out of play, the face-off shall be conducted outside of the defending zone face-off dot in the neutral zone. - o) When a Linesman signals a delayed offside and the original shot deflects off a defending player out of play, the face-off shall take place at the nearest face-off dot in the zone from where the puck was shot. - p) When the defending team is about to be penalized in the defending zone and the Linesman has a delayed offside signalled against the attacking team on the same play, the ensuing face-off shall be conducted at one of the end zone face-off dots of the defending team. - q) An intentional offside is one which is made for the purpose of securing a stoppage of play regardless of the reason, whether either team is shorthanded.
+If in the opinion of the Linesman, an intentional offside play has been made, or a player of the offending team deliberately touches the puck during a delayed offside, the puck shall be faced off at the end face-off dot in the defending zone of the offending team for an intentional offside. - r) If, in the judgment of the Linesman, the attacking player or players are trying to exit the attacking zone and are near the blue line at the time the puck is shot in the zone, the play will not be deemed to be an intentional offside.

-Rule 7-Time-Out
+Rule 7 - Time-Out

 - a) Each team shall be permitted to take 1 thirty (30) second time-out during any game.
 All players including goalkeepers on the ice at the time of the timeout will be allowed to go to their respective benches. - b) This time-out must be taken during a normal stoppage of play.
-Only one time- out shall be permitted at any one stoppage of play. - c) Any player designated by the coach will indicate to the Referee, prior to the drop of the puck, that his team is exercising his option.
-The Referee will report the time-out to the game timekeeper who shall be responsible for signaling the termination of the time-out. - d) The Referee should allow the calling of a time-out at any time up to the point of dropping the puck for a face-off.
+Only one timeout shall be permitted at any one stoppage of play. - c) Any player designated by the coach will indicate to the Referee, prior to the drop of the puck, that his team is exercising his option and the Referee will report the time-out to the game timekeeper who shall be responsible for signalling the termination of the time-out. - d) No time-out shall be granted following a face-off violation.